mmakaay/flask_micron/documentation/developers/plugins.rst

 to add extra features to the request handling.
 The built-in request handling is fully implemented using plugins as well.

 This section explains the plugin system.
-We will start by explaining the :ref:`hooks <dev_plugins_hooks>` (extension points) that are available in Flask-Micron, followed by information about writing actual :ref:`plugins <dev_plugins_plugin>` and the use of the :ref:`plugin context <dev_plugins_context>` for passing data between Flask-Micron and its plugins.

 .. _dev_plugins_hooks: